ArtifactDB/uzuki2/README.md

 - `values`, an array of 0-based integer indices for the factor.
   These should be non-negative JSON numbers that can fit into a 32-bit signed integer.
   They should also be less than the length of `levels`.
-  Missing values may be represented by `null` or the special value -2147483648.
+  Missing values are represented by `null`.
 - `levels`, an array of unique strings containing the levels for the indices in `values`.
 - (optional) `ordered`, a boolean indicating whether to assume that the levels are ordered.
   If absent, levels are assumed to be non-ordered.